Mibew/docs.mibew.org/src/development/server-side-events.md

 altered.
 An associative array with the following items is passed to event
 handlers:

-* 'group': array containing all data fields of the group.
+* _'group'_: array containing all data fields of the group.
-* 'original_operators': array, the list of IDs of operators before update.
+* *'original_operators'*: array, the list of IDs of operators before update.
-* 'operators': array, the list of IDs of operators after update.
+* _'operators'_: array, the list of IDs of operators after update.

 ### <a name="invitation-events"></a>Invitation events